GreenawayLab/Streamlining-Automated-Discovery-POCs/Turbidity-monitoring-using-computer-vision/README.md

 Experimental Setup

 A Raspberry Pi 4 Desktop was connected to a web camera (Microsoft LifeCam HD-3000) and was used to run the computer vision script.
 A reference sample of the reaction solvent (1 mL, CHCl3) in a 2 mL vial was positioned within the 3D printed 2-vial holder found in (`3D-printing`).
-Each reaction mixture vial from the `48-well reaction plate` was transferred into the adjacted vial position next to the reference.
+Each reaction mixture vial from the `48-well reaction plate` was transferred into the adjacent vial position next to the reference.

 Measurement